Muggia: History

+Demographics

 Main sights

 Muggia provides many evident traces of its Venetian traditions and origin, as showed by the dialect, the gastronomic traditions, the gothic-venetian style of some houses, the devious "calli", the loggias, the ogive arches, the ancient coats of arms on the façades but mostly the main square, a true Venetian "campiello".

 Memories of its early ages include an important pre-historic "castelliere" on Mt.
 Castellier (S. Barbara) and Roman (Archaeological Park of Castrum Muglae) and medieval remains in Muggia Vecchia (Old Muggia), once one of the guarding castles that in the 10th century were built to defend the Istrian border against the invasion of the Hungarians.

 The Castle of Muggia, destroyed in 1353 by the Triestines, retains several remains of the previous period such as the ruins of the walls.
 A tower dating back to 1374 was due to the Patriarch of Aquileia Marquard of Muggia.
 Later in 1735, under the government of the Republic of Venice, it was restored, but it was totally abandoned during the following century.
 The Castle was restored by its current owners, the sculptor Villi Bossi and his wife Gabriella, and may be visited upon request.

-The most important art attraction is the little basilica of Santa Maria Assunta (10th-13th century), housing frescoes from the 14th-15th centuries.
+The most important art attraction is the little basilica of Santa Maria Assunta (11th-13th century), housing frescoes from the 14th-15th centuries.
 The Duomo, dating from the 13th century, with a white stone facade with a Gothic rose window and a lunette containing a high relief representing the Holy Trinity adored by Saints John and Paul, is located on Muggia's main square.

 Culture

 Among the occurrences characterizing the socio-cultural life of this small city is well worth mentioning the Carnival of Muggia.

 The Carnival absorbs much of the population of Muggia engaging them in the construction of allegoric carts articulated and moving in order to better mock the chosen victim and in the realization of gorgeous costumes.
 During those seven days the city becomes a true open-air theatre offering a continuous entertainment that previsibly climaxes in the great parade on the last Sunday.
 The town also has a museum of modern art named after sculptor Ugo Carà.